 Melody Stokes, a member of the Action 2030 Group, and Amber Connett, our Policy and Communications Officer, recently ran a webinar titled ‘Climate Crisis: First Steps for Ecologists’.
 This webinar explains the basics of carbon reduction and some first steps that we and our organisations can take.
 It also explains the background of carbon reporting and how to report your carbon footprint, exploring Scope 1, 2 and 3 emissions.
 We introduced our own methods as an institute to explore how you can analyse your footprint and how to develop carbon reduction plans and monitor your success.
 Keep an eye out for more webinars coming soon!

-Group members Jean Hamilton and Tamsin Morris, published an article in the September 2020 edition of In Practice looking at the options for Sustainable Transport in the Ecology Sector.
-This article was underpinned by a survey of our members on the barriers to using sustainable transport options at work and how we might address them!
+This article, published in the September 2020 edition of In Practice, was underpinned by a survey of our members on the barriers to using sustainable transport options at work and how we might address them!
 We would love to carry on the discussion and hear your tips and ideas on how we can all reduce carbon emissions in our day-to-day work over on LinkedIn!

 45 Ways to Reduce Your Personal Carbon Footprint: These tips and tricks for reducing your personal carbon footprint were complied by our Action 2030 group.
 This brochure is intended to provide ideas and signpost existing advice and is not linked to professional guidance.